yunisguliyev/streamlit-notifications/README.md

 ## Contributing

 Feel free to contribute by submitting issues or pull requests.
 Any enhancements or bug fixes are welcome!
-Also you can contanct me via [LinkedIn](https://www.linkedin.com/in/yunisguliyev/)
+Also you can contanct me via [LinkedIn](https://www.linkedin.com/in/yunisguliyev/) or  contact [Wambugu Kinyua](https://www.linkedin.com/in/kennedy-wambugu-1b362b26b/)

 ## License